Collège Bourget: School grounds

 The Main Building: This is the largest building of the school where preschool, elementary and the first 3 grades of high school classes are located.
 Lockers spaces, entertainment halls with ping-pong tables and foosball tables, a general store, cafeteria, infirmary, library and administration offices.

 The Querbes Building: This is the building dedicated to the classrooms of seniors: secondary 4 and 5 students.
 The building additionally houses boarding students on its upper floors.

 Athletics

-Bourget is represented by the Voltigeurs Voltigeurs under many different sports: football, hockey, basketball, cheerleading, flag-football, cross-country, dance, swimming, thriathlo, soccer, volleyball, mountain-biking and cross-fit through RX1.
+Bourget is represented by the Voltigeurs Voltigeurs under many different sports: football, hockey, basketball, cheerleading, flag-football, cross-country, dance, swimming, thriathlon, soccer, volleyball, mountain-biking and cross-fit through RX1.

 The Sports Building: Three gymnasium, an ice-skating arena, a fully equipped physical training room, a climbing wall and a semi-Olympic-size pool.
-The campus also features the following outdoor facilities: baseball fields, recreation yards, a football field, two soccer field and six tennis courts.
-Bourget is located near a ski hill where weekly ski sessions are offered on Wednesday nights.
+The campus also features the following outdoor facilities: baseball fields, recreation yards, a football field, two soccer field, many beach volleyball courts and six tennis courts.
+Bourget is located near a ski hill where weekly ski sessions are offered on Wednesday nights in January.